 - Parking Fees

-Be sure you get the property manager's contact phone number and entry/exit procedures for your rental property.
-We suggest keeping the contact's details in your smartphone and wallet.
+Make sure that you get the property manager's contact number and entry/exit procedures for your rental.
+We recommend keeping the contact's details in your phone and wallet.

 During your Stay

-- Be considerate of the local community.
-Residents most likely live within earshot.
-Respecting late-night quiet hours and vehicle parking regulations can make a visit a good deal more pleasurable.
+- Please be considerate of the neighborhood.
+Natives will probably be as friendly to you as you are respectful of them.
+Respecting late-night quiet hours and vehicle parking rules can make a visit a lot more enjoyable.

-- Make sure that you protect the rental owner (and your stuff!) by keeping the rental home secured while you are away, exactly like you would in your own home.
+- Enjoy your stay!
+Make certain to protect the rental owner (and your things!) by keeping the rental home locked up when you are away, just like you would in your own home.

 Learn from your Stay

 Did they love their stay?
 Hopefully this guide helped you find a terrific rental.
 If the rental home wasn't ideal, and you'll better know how to improve your search for the next vacation.